Border Bases for Polynomial Rings over Noetherian Rings: Concluding Remarks

 The $\mathcal{O}$-remainder of $f$ is $\operatorname{rem}_{\mathcal{O},G}(f)=15+2x+y+y^2+4xy$.
 Since the remainder is not equal to zero, by Proposition~\ref{IdealRem}, $f \notin \mathfrak{a}$.
 For this example, the normal form of $f$ is equal to the $\mathcal{O}$-remainder,

 \end{example}

-\section{Concluding remarks}
+\section{Concluding Remarks}

-In this paper, we presented a generalization of the Macaulay-Buchberger Basis Theorem for polynomial rings over rings.
-This generalization plays a crucial role in extending the concept of border bases to rings.
+The theory of border bases is popular in the symbolic computation community owing to its numerical stability and mathematical elegance.
+In~\citep{FrancisDukkipati:2014:OnReducedGrobnerBasisAndMBtheorem} it has been shown that border bases can be extended to polynomial rings over rings if the corresponding residue class ring is free and if one can find its free representation with respect to a monomial order by using Gr\"obner bases.
+In this paper we attempted to extend the theory to a much more general case.

+A theory was built for a special class of generators of the ideal called acyclic border bases.
+We proved that the set of acyclic border bases contains all the reduced Gr\"obner bases associated with all term orders.
 A future direction in this work is to determine an algorithmic characterization for border bases in this case.